Christian Bale: Rise to prominence and commercial decline (2000–2004)

 Bale played Patrick Bateman, an investment banker and serial killer, in American Psycho, a film adaptation of Bret Easton Ellis's novel of the same name, directed by Mary Harron.
 While Harron had chosen Bale for the part, the film's production and distribution company, Lionsgate, originally disagreed and hired Leonardo DiCaprio to play Bateman with Oliver Stone to direct.
 Bale and Harron were brought back after DiCaprio and Stone had left the project.
 Bale exercised and tanned himself for months to achieve Bateman's chiseled physique and had his teeth capped to assimilate to the character's narcissistic nature.
 American Psycho premiered at the 2000 Sundance Film Festival.
-Harron said critic Roger Ebert named it the most hated film at the event.
+Harron said the film critic Roger Ebert named it the most hated film at the event.
 Of Bale's work, Ebert wrote he "is heroic in the way he allows the character to leap joyfully into despicability; there is no instinct for self-preservation here, and that is one mark of a good actor."
 The film was released in April 2000, becoming a commercial and critical success and later developing a cult following; the role established Bale as a leading man.